CoderDojo-Content/Intermediate-Unity/en/CreatingTheEnvironment.md

 5. Set the **Scale** of x and y on you "Background" **Quad** until it covers the entire Game Display.
 (Make sure it's set to the "Standalone" Aspect Ratio!)
 Awesome, you have a background!

 6. Now lets add something to control!
 Select the 3D object you chose earlier for you player and put it in the scene at position (0, 0, 0).
-CREATE COLLIDER
+Also add a **Box Collider** (**Component>Physics>Box Collider**) to the "Player" object (If your object doesn't have one).
+In the **Inspector** for your "Player" object click the button next to Edit Collider.
+Adjust the values of the collider until your "Player" object is within the box.

 7. To control the game with scripts without attaching them to a 3D object, "Empty Objects" can be used.
-Create an "Empty Object"(**GameObject>CreateEmpty**).
+Create an "Empty Object"(**GameObject > CreateEmpty**).
 Name this "Obstacles".
 Create another called "Projectiles".

-8. Add the obstacle you made earlier at position (0, 0, 0).
+8. Add the obstacle you downloaded at any position in the scene.
 Change the scale until you are happy with the object.
 You need to add a rigidbody component to this object and uncheck the **Use Gravity** box in the **Inspector**.
-Also add a **Box Collider** (**Component>Physics>Box Collider**).
+Add a **Box Collider** to this obstacle and make the box bigger than the "Obstacle" object.